WarmUpTill/SceneSwitcher/BUILDING.md

 ```

 You'll need [CMake](https://cmake.org/download/) and a working [OBS Studio development environment](https://obsproject.com/wiki/Building-OBS-Studio) installed on your computer.
-The easiest way to set this up is to call the corresponding CI scripts, as they will automatically download all required dependencies and start build of the plugin:
+The easiest way to set this up is to call the corresponding CI scripts, as they will automatically download all required dependencies and start a build of the plugin:

 | Platform      | Command |
 | ----------- | ----------- |